redyyu/raven-craft/README.md

 when player character dead, new character can read this Journal to help restore Perks.
 No XP added directly, only huge multipair of Skills, that make level up very quick.

+## Silencers

+Some firearm can attach Silencer, work with or without Screwdriver.

+There is Silencer for Pistol and Rifle, also can craft hand-made silencers, but not for every firearms.
+Silencers is on Base package, incase some other MOD need it.

 ## TV Tap